 Directed by Cathy Yan, this new story starts after Quinn (Margot Robbie) splits up with the Joker and joins three female superheroes.
 Namely Black Canary, Huntress and Renee Montoya.
 Their mission being to save the life of a little girl from an evil crime lord…

-I’m in because maybe finally all the excitement and yelping with delight that was a result of me seeing Quinn in the Suicide Squad trailer can deliver on its promise.
-Fingers, toes and everything crossed.
-There’s still hope because Robbie is great.
+I’m in because maybe finally all the excitement and yelping with delight that was a result of me seeing Quinn in the Suicide Squad trailer two years ago can deliver on its promise.
+Fingers, toes and everything crossed!

 Derek Wilson, Matthew Willig, Jurnee Smollett-Bell, Chris Messina, Rosie Perez, Charlene Amoia, Isabel Pakzad and Ali Wong Also star.